harryho/flat-api/README.rst

 - Test api via postman

-    It is the handy and easy way to play around with the API
+    It would be a much more handy and easy way to play around with the API immediately.

 .. code-block:: bash